ikramagix/ikramagix/README.md

 <br>

 || I live across the Mediterranean, in the heart of Europe.
-Between the south of France, my native land, the island of Cyprus, my new homeland, and Morocco, my cradle.
+Between the south of France, my native land, the island of Cyprus, my new homeland, and Morocco, my cradle.  ִ ࣪𖤐
 || Between three of the five continents.
 || I speak French, English, Spanish, and two Moroccan dialects.
 || I prefer odd numbers.